jderochervlk/rescript-fresh-docs/src/content/docs/guides/intro_to_rescript.md

 console.log(value.bad.key) // no type errors, but this is a runtime error!
 ```

-__ReScript__ is a completely different language from JavaScript, but it has a JS like syntax and aims to fit right into the JS ecosystem and be easy to adopt by JS devs.
+__ReScript__ is a completely different language from JavaScript with it has a JS like syntax that fits right into the JS ecosystem.
+It's easy for JavaScript developers to pick up and you'll probably be productive with it on your first day with the language.
 You can think of it as just the "good parts" of JS with strong types baked in.
 Oh, and you don't need to clutter your code with type annotations since the compiler is smart enough to get the types correct for you.

 ```ts
 let value = { "foo": "bar" } // you can't use an any type